jeipollack/SlackGlossaryBot/README.md

 ## Docker Deployment

-You can deploy SlackGlossary using Docker in two ways: using a Dockerfile or using docker-compose.
+You can deploy SlackGlossaryBot using Docker in two ways: using a Dockerfile or using docker-compose.

 ### Dockerfile Deployment
 Building the Docker Image